KISD board approves pay raises, start of $426 million bond program

 Chief Human Resource Officer Steve Cook compared KISD salaries to those of surrounding school districts.

 On average, $52,464 is the average teacher salary in KISD, according to Cook.
-That figure, per Cook, is higher than several surrounding school districts Cook compared to KISD, which include Copperas Cove, Belton and Georgetown ISDs, among others.
+That figure, per Cook, is higher than several surrounding school districts to which Cook compared KISD, including Copperas Cove, Belton and Georgetown ISDs, among others.

-Many employees retiring contributed to KISD’s turnover rate of 3.2 percent, Cook said.
+Cook said the retirement of many employees contributed to KISD’s turnover rate of 3.2 percent.
 The coming and going of military-affiliated employees also contribute to the turnover, he said.

 “I think what you heard earlier was misrepresented,” Cook said in reference to comments made by members of the Killeen Educators Association.
 “It’s a challenge, but it’s also a blessing.
 We get folks from all over the world with different perspectives.”